The Founder’s Journey:

 • Instead of extracting value, we build and reinvest.

-• Instead of hoarding wealth, we share success.
+• Instead of hoarding profits, we share success.

 This isn’t just a business.

-And I’m inviting you to be part of it.
+So I’m inviting you to be part of it; join me in answering this core question:

 What if a billion-dollar company actually cared about people?